 The quickest way to lose money in the stock market is to get caught up in false expectations.
 But with most fuel cell stocks trading close to 10-year lows and volume as thin as it is today, it's safe to say that the majority of “blue sky” investors have exited this sector already.

-Reason #2: After Over a Decade in the Red, Fuel Cell Firms Are Beginning to Turn a Profit
+Reason #2: After Over a Decade in the Red, Fuel Cell Firms Are Beginning to Pull In Revenue

-After many quarters of posting negative income, several fuel cell companies are finally turning the corner and have posted positive income for the first time in the history of this sector.
+After many quarters and years of posting negligible revenue, several fuel cell companies are finally turning the corner and have started to see money come in for the first time in the history of this sector.
 While no company has yet proven consistently profitable, the tide is clearly shifting.

 In June 2014, for instance, a small fuel cell company by the name of Plug Power (NASDAQ: PLUG) recorded its first-ever quarterly profit.
 While the success of PLUG was short-lived, this moment signaled a crucial turning point in the niche fuel cell market.

-Reason #3: Fuel Cell Cars Are Hitting the Road
+Reason #3: Fuel Cell Cars (and more!)
+Are Hitting the Road

 While the path to consumer adoption has been undeniably slow, fuel cell vehicles have long been regarded as one of the most potentially disruptive technologies to hit the automotive industry.
 As Car and Driver magazine said in its November 2014 issue: